sgabre/CrazyUncleLab/HowTo/UnitTesting.md

 # What is a Unit Test in embedded Software ?

-# What is the scope of a unit Test in embedded Software ?

 # Why is the goal of Unit Test in embedded Software ?